EdeysonGomes/OntoStudy/Genealogy/V1.0/ReadMe.md

     *   `hasSibling`: Connects a `Person` to any of their siblings (`Person`).
     *   `hasSister`: Connects a `Person` to their female sibling (`Woman`).
 This property is a sub-property of `hasSibling`.

 *   **Property Chain Axioms:** These axioms define inferred relationships based on existing ones.
 They are expressed using the `owl:propertyChainAxiom` construct.
-The provided ontology includes two property chain axioms, which encode the inference rules discussed in our previous conversation:
+The provided ontology includes two property chain axioms, which encode the inference rules:

     *   Axiom for `hasFather`: It states that if an individual *x* has a brother *y*, and *y* has a father *f*, then *x* also has father *f*.
 This is expressed in DL as `hasBrother o hasFather -> hasFather`.
     *   Axiom for `hasMother`: It states that if individual *x* has a brother *y*, and *x* has a mother *m*, then *y* also has mother *m*.
 This is represented in DL using the inverse of the `hasBrother` property.